 You can also make snow globes with a clean screw-top jar.
 Just glue a figure or decoration standing upright on the inside of the lid, fill the jar three-quarters full with water, add glycerine (available from chemists for very little money) and a spoon full of glitter.
 Tiny ones made using baby food jars look great on the Christmas tree.

-If you’re reading this later in the season you’ll have seen our content regarding Christmas recipes (if not make sure you keep checking back throughout the season)!
-The good news is that you can repurpose early experimental gingerbread biscuits or sugar cookies as decorations if you made too many or they’re a little bit too… ahem, “sturdy” for human consumption (you can pretend you meant it… we won’t tell).
+If you’ve already taken a look at our Christmas calendar pack you’ll have already seen our suggestion for simple Gingerbread Houses.
+The good news is that if you decide to make a batch of gingerbread you can repurpose early experimental gingerbread biscuits or sugar cookies as decorations if you made too many or they’re a little bit too… ahem, “sturdy” for human consumption (you can pretend you meant it… we won’t tell).
 If this is the case, merely make a hole in them and use decorative ribbon to hang them on your tree!

 Christmas jumpers and pyjamas